Q: What is aphasia?

 Over 2,000,000 Americans have aphasia.
 It’s more common that Parkinson’s or many other disorders, yet not well-known.
 It affects more than 1 in 250 people.
 Nearly 180,000 Americans acquire this isolating disorder every year.

-It depends on many factors including: age, severity and location of injury, medical complications, support system.
+It depends on many factors including: age, severity and location of injury, medical complications, support system, education, cognition, therapy program.
 Some people recover completely in 2-3 months.
 Others, with hard work, patience, compensation and practice, can continue to improve over several years or decades.
 Some people never fully "recover".
-Often a person's goals shift from "What I was like before the stroke" to "What will make my current situation more successful / satisfying".
+Often a person's goals shift from "What I was like before the stroke" to "What will make my current situation more successful / fulfilling?"